dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 ## SPA templates

 Single-Page Application (SPA) project templates for Angular, Aurelia, Knockout.js, React.js, and React.js with Redux are available.
 The Angular template has been updated to Angular 4.
-The Angular and React templates are available by default; for information about how to get access to the other templates, see [Creating a new SPA project](xref:client-side/spa-services#creating-a-new-project).
+The Angular and React templates are available by default; for information about how to get the other templates, see [Creating a new SPA project](xref:client-side/spa-services#creating-a-new-project).
 For information about how to build a SPA in ASP.NET Core, see Using [JavaScriptServices for Creating Single Page Applications](xref:client-side/spa-services).

 ## Kestrel improvements

-The Kestrel web server is now approved for edge deployments.
-We’ve added a number of server constraint configuration options to Kestrel through the `KestrelServerOptions` class’s new `Limits` property.
+The Kestrel web server has new features that make it more suitable as an Internet-facing server.
+We’ve added a number of server constraint configuration options in the `KestrelServerOptions` class’s new `Limits` property.
 You can now add limits for the following:

 - Maximum client connections
 - Maximum request body size
-- Maximum request body data rate
+- Minimum request body data rate

 ### Maximum client connections